skillsacademy/vanillaWebPackDevServer/README.md

 # README #

 1) after downloading this file

-2) use the command line to cd to the location of package.json
+2) use the command line to cd to the location of package.json file

 3) type: npm install

 4) type: npm run dev

 5) visit this url inside a browser: http://localhost:3000/default.